Technology

 Each one of our composts was assessed on whether it had fine or large particles, and any visible pest problems, such as fungus gnats (sciarid fly).
 We also made a note of any were that were wet, compacted, or contained rubbish such as plastic.

-We then grew sweetcorn 'Lark' and petunia 'Express Rose' seeds in quarter-size trays.
-We sowed 12 trays of sweetcorn and 12 trays of petunia (25 seeds per tray) in each compost.
+We then grew cabbage 'Caraflex' and Antirrhinum 'Apricot Bicolor' seeds in quarter-size trays.
+We sowed 12 trays of cabbage and 12 trays of antirrhinum (25 seeds per tray) in each compost.
 We buy four batches of each compost, so filled three trays per batch.
 Our tests were run in a temperature- and humidity-controlled greenhouse.

-Sweetcorn has large seeds that should be quick to germinate and grow strongly.
+Cabbage has large seeds that should be quick to germinate and grow strongly.
 If any failed to do this, it indicated a problem with the compost.
-Petunias have very small seeds that are slow to germinate.
+Antirrhinums have very small seeds that are slow to germinate.
 They need even moisture, so the compost can't dry out too much.
 Once germinated, they need plenty of nitrogen to get going.

+We counted the number of seedlings that germinated and rated them for size and vigour.

 We tested composts for growing-on seedlings and young plants in a temperature- and humidity-controlled greenhouse.
-We planted pepper 'Arianne' seedlings and plug plants of fuchsia 'Shadowdancer Amelie'.
-We grew 20 peppers and 20 fuchsias in 9cm pots of each compost, with five pots per batch.
+We planted tomato 'Red Alert' seedlings and plug plants of Pelargonium 'Pallandium Red'.
+We grew 24 tomatoes and 24 pelargoniums in 11cm pots of each compost, with six pots per batch.

+We grew them for eight weeks and assessed them once a fortnight for height, vigour, flowering or fruiting and leaf colour.
+We gave half our plants a liquid feed at every watering and half we just watered to see if the compost contained enough feed for the plants without having to liquid-feed.

-We chose pepper as it needs a moisture-retentive but well-drained compost, so it's important that the compost has a mix of small and slightly larger particles.
-It also needs a fertile compost that lets plants grow rapidly.
-Fuchsias are less fussy and should grow strongly, but they still need a good balanced fertiliser and a neutral pH to avoid stunted growth and to help the plant flower well.
+We chose tomato as it's fast growing, so it's important that the compost has enough fertiliser to keep it developing rapidly.
+Pelargoniums are less fussy and should grow strongly, but their leaves will show any nutrient problems as they change become very pale or develop an unnaturally dark green or a red colour when they are starved of nutrients.

-In the raising young plants test, the plants were assessed after six weeks and marks were given for size, quality and leaf colour, plus flowering on the fuchsias.

-We give separate marks for the sowing seeds and raising young plants tests, even though many composts are in both tests.
-We think it's fairer to highlight which composts are good or poor at certain tasks.
-This year, no composts were Best Buys in both tests, although several did well in both.

-Best composts for plants in containers: 2016 trials
+Best composts for plants in pots: 2017 trials

-In our compost for containers test, we look for ones that will grow strong, healthy bedding plants that will flower from early on in the season, and a bumper crop of large, smooth-skinned, unblemished potatoes.
+In our compost for pots test, we look for ones that will grow strong, healthy bedding plants that will flower from early on in the season, and a bumper crop of large, smooth-skinned, unblemished potatoes.

-We grew 12 pots of begonia 'Belleconia Rose' and 12 pots of potato 'Sarpo Mira'.
+We grew 12 pots of osteospermum 'Orange Symphony' and 12 pots of potato 'Sarpo Axona'.
 We mixed in a Best Buy controlled-release fertiliser, unless the compost bag stated that it contained enough feed to last for more than the four months that our trial lasted.
 In these cases, we assessed how well the plants were growing in July and started to liquid feed those that needed a boost, as suggested on the packaging.

-The begonias were assessed for flowering impact and vigour, which means leaf colour, the size and bushiness of the plant and general health.
+The osteospermum were assessed for flowering impact and vigour, which means leaf colour, the size and bushiness of the plant and general health.
 We carried out these assessments three times through the summer in July, August and October.
 The potatoes were harvested at the beginning of October, when they were weighed and assessed for size and quality.

 Our scores are based on how well both trial plants did, weighting the results of both trials equally.